-As seen in the formula composition, S45VN has a higher chromium content as compared to the S35VN.
-The higher content means an increase in corrosion resistance.
+As seen in the formula composition, S45VN has a higher chromium content as compared to the S35VN and results in an increase in corrosion resistance.
 From an experiment where the two steels were subjected to heat 1950 °F, the results after 24 and 48 hours respectively showed that S45VN was better to withstand corrosion resistance as compared to S35VN.
-Freeman also said that “I think the main advantage of S45VN is the increased corrosion resistance.
+Freeman also said that he thinks the main advantage of S45VN is the increased corrosion resistance.
 I've seen it in processing and in the finished product."

 Why Choose S45VN for knifemaking?

 In its annealed condition, CPM S45VN is a lot easier to grind than CPM S90V and simpler than CPM S30V.
-The addition of hard carbides to the steel makes it the best option among manufacturers of stainless steel knives.
-While various manufacturers have already put out the S45VN knife in the markets, it is bound to be more resistant to corrosion and wear as well have tough on edge retention.
 Although S35V seems to be better on toughness, this toughness can be incorporated in S45VN through heat treatment at 2000 °F. Further fast-quench and cold treatment are recommended at 400°F temperatures depending on the desired levels of hardness.